lloydnguyen96/dotfiles/README.md

     + add excluded folders (which you don't want fzf to search for) in
     $HOME/.fdignore file

-- if fuzzy completion (**) is not working, then copy our own configuration code in the current .fzf.bash file to the new .fzf.bash file created the following terminal command: '~/.fzf/install'.

 > - change terminal:
 >     + text
 >     + background color and terminal theme (based on tango)